Sljux/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: By adding naked twins constraints before elimination and only choice steps, choices are eliminated faster from units.

 # Question 2 (Diagonal Sudoku)
-Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+Q: How do we use constraint propagation to solve the diagonal Sudoku problem?
-A: *Student should provide answer here*
+A: Adding additional units and using the same constraints creates solutions for Sudoku extension, like diagonal Sudoku.

 ### Install